tendermint/tendermint/spec/abci++/abci++_app_requirements_002_draft.md

 not yet been committed.
 It should be initialized to the latest committed state at the end of every `Commit`.

+During the execution of a Consensus instance, the `CheckTxState` may be updated concurrently with the `ExecuteTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.
-Before calling `Commit`, Tendermint will lock and flush the mempool connection, ensuring that all existing CheckTx are responded to and no new ones can begin.
+At the end of the Consensus instance, as described above, Tendermint will lock the mempool and flush the mempool connection before calling `Commit`, ensuring that all existing `CheckTx` calls are responded to and no new ones can begin.
-The `CheckTxState` may be updated concurrently with the `DeliverTxState`, as messages may be sent concurrently on the Consensus and Mempool connections.

-After `Commit`, while still holding the mempool lock, CheckTx is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
+After `Commit`, while still holding the mempool lock, `CheckTx` is run again on all transactions that remain in the node's local mempool after filtering those included in the block.
-An additional `Type` parameter is made available to the CheckTx function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).
+An additional `Type` parameter is made available to the `CheckTx` function that indicates whether an incoming transaction is new (`CheckTxType_New`), or a recheck (`CheckTxType_Recheck`).

 Finally, after re-checking transactions in the mempool, Tendermint will unlock the mempool connection.
-New transactions are once again able to be processed through CheckTx.
+New transactions are once again able to be processed through `CheckTx`.

-Note that CheckTx is just a weak filter to keep invalid transactions out of the block chain.
+Note that `CheckTx` is just a weak filter to keep invalid transactions out of the blockchain.
+Since the transaction cannot be guaranteed to be checked against the exact same state as it will be executed as part of a (potential) decided block, `CheckTx` shouldn't check *everything* that affects the transaction's validity, in particular those checks whose validity may depend on transaction ordering. `CheckTx` is weak because a Byzantine node need not care about `CheckTx`;
-CheckTx doesn't have to check everything that affects transaction validity; the expensive things can be skipped.
-It's weak because a Byzantine node doesn't care about CheckTx; it can propose a block full of invalid transactions if it wants.
+it can propose a block full of invalid transactions if it wants.
+The mechanism ABCI++ has in place for dealing with such behavior is `ProcessProposal`.

 ##### Replay Protection

-To prevent old transactions from being replayed, CheckTx must implement replay protection.
+To prevent old transactions from being replayed, `CheckTx` must implement replay protection.

 It is possible for old transactions to be sent to the application.
-So it is important CheckTx implements some logic to handle them.
+So it is important `CheckTx` implements some logic to handle them.

-#### Query Connection
+#### Info/Query Connection

-The Info Connection should maintain a `QueryState` for answering queries from the user, and for initialization when Tendermint first starts up (both described further below).
+The Info (or Query) Connection should maintain a `QueryState` for answering queries from the user, and for initialization when Tendermint first starts up (both described further below).
-It should always contain the latest committed state associated with the latest committed block.

-`QueryState` should be set to the latest `DeliverTxState` at the end of every `Commit`, after the full block has been processed and the state committed to disk.
+`QueryState` always contain a copy of of the latest `ExecuteTxState` at the end of every `Commit`, after the full block has been processed and the state committed to disk.
 Otherwise it should never be modified.